Complete Guide to Identifying and Converting PQLs in 2024

 In this article, you will not only get to know them better but also try to define what they mean for your business and how to utilize them in your long journey to growth.

-PQLs indicate the customers which are closest to buying your product; it is clear that they are essential because they come in handy when you need to understand which customers you should mainly focus on.
+PQLs indicate the customers which are closest to buying your product.
+It is clear that they are essential because they come in handy when you need to understand which customers you should mainly focus on.

 I know what you're thinking right now.